-All casing strings and pilings from offshore wells or platforms being permanently abandoned shall be severed at least 5m below the seabed and removed, and the sea floor surrounding the well location, to an area extent as determined by the Director, shall be surveyed to determine debris and obstructions and cleared as directed.
+All casing strings and pilings from offshore wells or platforms being permanently abandoned shall be severed at least 5m below the seabed and removed, and the sea floor surrounding the well location, and area extent as determined by the Director, shall be surveyed to determine debris and obstructions and cleared as directed.

+Division 6.
 Air Drilling.